Grace Bonney: Personal life

-Bonney was raised in Virginia Beach and attended the College of William & Mary, subsequently moving to New York.
+Bonney was raised in Virginia Beach and attended the College of William & Mary.
+Bonney moved to New York after college.
 Bonney was bullied in middle school and high school for being queer; because of this, Bonney struggled with internalized homophobia until age 30.
 In October 2003, Bonney met Aaron Coles.
 They married in 2009 and divorced in 2011.
 Following the divorce, Bonney publicly came out as queer.

 In 2013, Bonney married chef Julia Turshen.
 On the LGBTQ&A podcast, Bonney said, "I mean, it's a super stereotypical lesbian story of email, date, moved in three days later, married four months later, dog, house, all the cliches."
-Bonney identifies as queer.
+Bonney is queer.
+In 2022, Bonney came out as non-binary and no longer uses she/her pronouns.

 Bonney was diagnosed with Type 1 diabetes at the age of 35.

 Bonney has spoken out about how women have unrealistic expectations about work and life balance, and believes it is important for women to learn about successful role models.
-Bonney was noted for entrepreneurial work in the Frederick Douglass 200 project, which honors the impact of 200 living people who embody the spirit and work of Frederick Douglass.
+Bonney's entrepreneurial work was noted in the Frederick Douglass 200 project, which honors the impact of 200 living people who embody the spirit and work of Frederick Douglass.

-Bonney came out as non-binary in 2022 and no longer uses she/her pronouns.